sametgurtuna/sametgurtuna/README.md

 > *Türkiye, served from your terminal.*

-A JavaScript CLI for quick, fun information about Türkiye — cities, regions, stats — all without leaving the shell.
+A JavaScript CLI for quick info about Türkiye — cities, regions, stats — all without leaving the shell.

 `JavaScript` `Node.js` `CLI`